-- 3.9 In Broxtowe, substantial growth is planned in parts of the south of the borough, supported by the East Midlands Development Company (which will become a Development Corporation once legislation allows). - 3.10 Land is allocated for housing development at Chetwynd Barracks and for mixed use development at Toton in policies 3.1 and 3.2 of the Broxtowe Part 2 Local Plan.
-These policies refer to the possibility of potential for further housing development at both locations, subject to decisions to be made as part of the review of the Aligned Core Strategies.
+- 3.9 In Broxtowe, substantial growth is planned in parts of the south of the borough, supported by the East Midlands Combined County Authority. - 3.10 Land is allocated for housing development at Chetwynd Barracks and for mixed-use development at Toton in policies 3.1 and 3.2 of the Broxtowe Part 2 Local Plan.
+These policies refer to the possibility of potential for further housing development at both locations, and this is reflected in the Strategic Plan.
 However, both allocations were made on the understanding that there would be an HS2 station at Toton.
 Nevertheless, the Council considers that significant amounts of mixed use development can be successfully achieved in these areas. - 3.11 Four settlements (Awsworth, Brinsley, Eastwood and Kimberley) were identified as 'Key Settlements' in the Aligned Core Strategies.
 Three of these, Awsworth, Eastwood and Kimberley, are carried forward into this Plan.
 However, growth in these settlements will be achieved only through existing commitments, comprising a combination of sites which have already been allocated by the Broxtowe Part 2 Local Plan, and sites within the settlements which already have planning permission, and through those which come forward as infill or redevelopment sites.
 It is not proposed that any further land adjacent to any of the Key Settlements be allocated for housing development during the Plan period and there will be no Green Belt release for housing development adjacent to these settlements.